NorthwoodsSoftware/GoJS-Alongside-Blazor/README.md

 There are two buttons on `Index.razor` that demonstrate saving and loading the diagram, via JS Interop.

+## GoDiagram

+This project uses GoJS, and all GoJS code must be written in JavaScript or TypeScript.
+If you wish to only author diagrams in C#, and to use static images in your Blazor app, it is possible to use [GoDiagram](https://godiagram.com/?gojsalongsideblazor) instead.
+[GoDiagram](https://godiagram.com/?gojsalongsideblazor) is a C# library based on the GoJS API for WinForms, or headless C# environments.

 ## Support

 Northwoods Software offers a month of free developer-to-developer support for GoJS to help you get started on your project.